‘The Fall Guy’: A Love Letter To The Stunt Industry

 One of the more terrible accidents occurred in 1967, on the set of Shark!, directed by Samuel Fuller.
 A stuntman named Jose Marco was filming an underwater scene when a great white shark broke through the protective netting surrounding the area and attacked Marco.
 His injuries ended up being fatal.
 Despite the tragedy, the producers decided to use the accident for marketing and insert Marco’s footage into the film.
 Fuller was completely against the decision and tried to separate himself from the movie.
 This is just one of the many incidents that have occurred with stuntmen over the years—but this is one of the more awful ones because the creators behind the movie took advantage of the death.

-The stunt industry is under-appreciated, which is why the new film, The Fall Guy is a large step forward.
+The stunt industry is under-appreciated, which is why the new film, The Fall Guy is such a large step forward.
 The movie’s cast called this movie a “love letter to stunt performers”, and the intention and thoughtfulness behind the film are clear.
 Ryan Gosling addressed his opinions on stunt performers, saying, “I’ve basically had a stunt double my whole life.
 And there’s this sort of accepted dynamic where they come on set, they do all the cool stuff, they risk everything, and then they disappear into the shadows, and we all pretend as though they were never there.
 And you know, everyone else on set gets credit but there’s just some sort of unspoken understanding that they don’t.”

 The perfect way to pay homage to the stunt industry is to make a great movie with a stunt double as the main character—and that’s just what The Fall Guy did.
 The film follows Colt Seavers (Ryan Gosling), a stuntman, who’s brought back into the stunt industry because the woman he’s in love with, Jody Moreno (Emily Blunt) is directing her debut movie.
 But he becomes entangled in something more sinister and dangerous than he originally signed up for.